 When you meet with an adviser they will talk you through the various ways in which the School can provide support and adjustments to your studies, such as:

 Any necessary support and adjustments to your teaching and learning will be recorded within a document known as My Adjustments (MAs).
 MAs will be shared with staff on a need-to-know basis to ensure that these can be implemented.
 Examples of adjustments could be ensuring you are in suitable teaching locations, reserving appropriate seating in lectures, or facilitating one-to-one support at the LSE Library.

 MAs are created in collaboration with you, and will be discussed in detail with your adviser at your first appointment.

 Where appropriate, we can arrange for additional human support to help with your studies, such as a note-taker for lectures, or a support worker to help you get around campus.

-We can recommend Individual Exam Adjustments (IEAs) to ensure you are able to take your exams with reasonable adjustments in place.
+We can recommend Central Exam Adjustments (CEAs) to ensure you are able to take your exams with reasonable adjustments in place.
 For example by providing appropriate seating, a height adjustable desk and use of a computer etc.

 Appropriate CEAs can be discussed with your adviser, and are dependent on your individual circumstances and the medical evidence you provide.